Shahar Azulay Founder and CEO

 Kubernetes OOMKilled

-A Kubernetes OOMKilled error indicates that a container was shut down because it was using more memory than allowed.
 To troubleshoot this error, check whether any memory limits are in place for the container and whether they are appropriate for the container's requirements.

 You should also make sure you've defined the right Quality of Service (QoS) class for the Pod in question.
-There are three QoS classes – Guaranteed, Burstable and Best Effort – and if a cluster runs short on memory, Kubernetes may terminate containers that don't belong to the Guaranteed class in order to free up memory for ones that do.
+There are three QoS classes – Guaranteed, Burstable, and Best Effort – and if a cluster runs short on memory, Kubernetes may terminate containers that don't belong to the Guaranteed class in order to free up memory for ones that do.

 Read more about troubleshooting Kubernetes OOMKilled errors